 Pasikudah, Trincomalee and the Jaffna Peninsula were pretty much off limits to all but the brave and/or foolhardy until 2009, so visiting the stunning beaches of the east coast was nearly impossible.
 Gravel tracks, frequent check points, mine sappers and curfews made travel long and arduous – our worst east-to-west-coast road trip took staggering 17 hours at the height of the conflict.
 Today, seeing 300 wild elephants watering at dusk in Minneriya National Park should be on everyone’s bucket list, as should the spice gardens around Kandy and the crystal clear waters of Nilaveli Beach running up to Pigeon Island.

 Wilupattu National Park was closed during the war to prevent Tamil insurgents reaching Colombo and Bandaranaike International Airport.
 As a result, the animal life flourished.
-During our family visit last year with Leopard Safaris (highly recommended) we saw a fabulous cross-section of wildlife in their natural habitat, from leopards lazing in the shade to sloth bears living up to their name.
+During our family visit a few years ago with Leopard Safaris (highly recommended) we saw a fabulous cross-section of wildlife in their natural habitat, from leopards lazing in the shade to sloth bears living up to their name.
 And all without a zoo of jeeps in hot pursuit, as often happens in the more crowded Yala.

 Sri Lanka is very much a touring holiday destination, and with so much on offer it would be a mistake not to enrich your holiday experience.
 That said, I’m often asked (as an alleged Sri Lanka regular) to review friends’ itineraries, only to find that they try to pack too much into too little time.